Vegan Junk Food

 Typically, most vegans are healthier than the average population.
 The primary reasons for that are that they consume nutrient rich foods, eat whole grains, have a higher intake of fiber dense fruits and vegetables, avoid most processed foods, and have a diet low in saturated fat and cholesterol because they don’t consume animal products.
 However, this is not always the case.

 I have met a few vegan people along my journey that are unhealthy.
-They often drink too much alcohol, consume highly refined food products that contain white flour and sugar, and eat what I call vegan junk food.
+I have even met one that was a 20 year vegan that had to have 3 stents!
+Unhealthy vegans often drink too much alcohol, consume highly refined food products that contain white flour and sugar, eat lots of fried foods, and eat what I call vegan junk food.
 Those people were all over weight.
 I find it a little ironic that they care about the environment and animal welfare, but do little to benefit themselves.
 I believe some of this has to do with self esteem and self love.

 At the beginning of my healthy journey, I decided that it was time to take care of myself first and foremost.
 My health had failed miserably and I found out the hard way that if you don’t have your health, you don’t have anything!
 I decided that Respectful Living meant that I had to respect myself FIRST.
 If I don’t, what good am I to anyone else?
 If I don’t feel well or am miserable, I can’t be any good to anyone.
 How can I look after others, animals, or the environment if I don’t look after myself and my health first?